-The Library has a circulating collection of more than 850,000 books.
+The Library has close 700,000 print books for circulation.
 These books are shelved in Library of Congress call number order as shown below.

 |A - H||North 2||Books that are OVERSIZED (too tall or wide) are shelved separately on special bookshelf ranges located AT THE END of regular call number ranges.
 There are oversized ranges ON EVERY FLOOR.|